 This person is seen with the “halo” of the positive first impression.
-This is just as problematic as the horns though, because they will potentially get away with completing less work or lower of work.
+This is just as problematic as the horns though because they will potentially get away with completing less work or lower of the work.
 It is important to see the negative with the positive in these cases.

-The best way to get rid of this bias is to let go of first impressions and to be honest about the regularity and severity of issues which arise with different employees.
+The best way to get rid of this bias is to let go of first impressions and to be honest about the regularity and severity of issues that arise with different employees.

 For instance, an employee might be late on 3 different occasions, but this needs more consideration before “sticking the horns” on them.

-It also makes a huge difference if these days were all over the course of a week or if it was during 6 months of otherwise perfect punctuality.
+It also makes a huge difference if these days were all over the course of a week or if it was during the 6-months of otherwise perfect punctuality.

 All of these factors can create a very different story, so be clear with expectations and set standards to judge performance on:

-- Set assessment criteria prior to reviews.
+- Set assessment criteria prior to reviewing.
 These should align with the company’s objectives.